 - Give unconditional love.
 Make sure your child knows you love them all the time, no matter what their accomplishments may be.

 - Maintain routines.
 Children feel more secure when they know what is coming.
-They feel less stress when things are consistent.
-Providing routines around activities such as bedtime and mealtimes makes them feel safe.
+Consistency reduces stress.
+Providing routines around activities such as bedtime and mealtimes makes children feel safe.

 - Help them be physically healthy.
 Children need a healthy body to have a healthy mind.
 Make sure they get enough sleep, eat a balanced diet, and get regular exercise.